lingdoc/taggedPBC/README.md

 ##### 2.3.2 Comparisons with Autotyp

 The AUTOTYP database is a set of linguistic data that depends “on an automatic generation of category lists during data input” (Bickel et al., 2022).
-It contains typological information on 2,830 languages, of which 452 have information on word order, 180 of which are also found in the PBC.
+It contains typological information on 2,830 languages, of which 452 have information on word order; 180 of these are also found in the PBC.
 The AUTOTYP database identifies languages as “V=1” (verb first), “V=2” (verb second), “V=3” (verb third), or “free” (no dominant order).
 For our purposes, we consider both “V=2” and “V=3” languages to be “SV”, while “V=1” is “VS”, allowing for comparison with the N1 ratio.

 ![N1 ratio and Autotyp](data/output/plots_wdorder/N1ratio-ArgsPreds_Autotyp.png)